Skip to main content

 Integration with React

 DHTMLX To Do List is compatible with React.
-We have prepared code examples on how to use DHTMLX To Do List with React.
-For more information, refer to the corresponding Example on GitHub.
+The examples below show how to use them together.
+For a complete project, see the example on GitHub.

-You can create a basic React project or use React with Vite.
-Let's name the project as my-react-todo-app:
+Create a basic React project or use React with Vite.
+The example below names the project my-react-todo-app:

 npx create-react-app my-react-todo-app